Motorcycle Safety Awareness Month

 According to reports from the Oklahoma Highway Safety Office, the state has seen a rise in motorcycle fatalities since the beginning of the year.
 Just last month, one biker was killed in a crash that injured eight others.

-If you have been injured in an Oklahoma motorcycle crash we want you to be well informed about your personal injury claim so that you know what to expect at each stage of the legal process.
-For more information call our experienced attorneys at 800.304.9246.
+If you have been injured in an Oklahoma motorcycle crash our dedicated Tulsa personal injury lawyers want you to be well informed about your personal injury claim so that you know what to expect at each stage of the legal process.

 In a move that coincides with Motorcycle Safety Awareness Month, the governor of Oklahoma signed legislation making it illegal to text while driving across the state.
 Anyone caught texting while driving can be pulled over and given a $100 ticket.

 The legislation was named after two Oklahoma Highway Patrol troopers who were hit by a distracted driver while responding to an accident scene.
 The driver was allegedly using a phone at the time of the crash.

 Sharing the Road with Motorcycles